NikhilRout/verilog-dsd/README.md

 Verilog code for basic combinational and sequential circuits (with testbenches)

 ## About
-Starting out with Verilog during my digital systems design class, despite searching the web for hours, I couldn't find a comprehensive Verilog guide with multiple examples in one resource.
+Starting out with Verilog during my digital systems design class, I couldn't find a comprehensive Verilog guide with multiple examples all in one resource.
 So I decided to create this reference repository consolidating all my Verilog code as I progressed in class and my own study.
-It includes the dataflow, structural, and behavioral modeling of Verilog code for a broad spectrum of fundamental combinational and sequential circuits, complete with corresponding testbenches
+It includes the dataflow, structural, and behavioral modeling of Verilog code for a broad range of fundamental combinational and sequential circuits, complete with corresponding testbenches

 ## Projects (Combinational)
 ### Adders and Subtractors